Just (song): Mark Ronson version

-For the 2006 Radiohead tribute album Exit Music: Songs with Radio Heads, the English musician and producer Mark Ronson released a cover of "Just" featuring the vocalist Alex Greenwald and the bassist Sam Farrar of the American rock band Phantom Planet.
+For the 2006 Radiohead tribute album Exit Music: Songs with Radio Heads, the English producer Mark Ronson released a cover of "Just" featuring the vocalist Alex Greenwald and the bassist Sam Farrar of the American rock band Phantom Planet.
 Ronson's version adds funk and R&B elements, with horns, syncopated guitar and a Funkadelic-like bassline.

 A music video was created by the Motion Group and Abbey Road Video Services featuring graffiti in London.
 Ronson's cover was released as a single digitally on 13 March 2006 and reached number 48 on the UK singles chart and number 36 on the Scottish Singles Chart.
+O'Brien said he liked the cover.
+According to Ronson: "He was quizzically amused.
+Even for somebody who makes such progressive music, I had done something that had even stumped him a little bit."

-In February 2008, Ronson's version of "Just" was rereleased as a single his second album, Version, and reached number 31 on the UK singles chart.
+In February 2008, Ronson's version of "Just" was rereleased as a single from his second album, Version, and reached number 31 on the UK singles chart.
 It was promoted with a new video directed by Jim Canty.
 It parodies the original Radiohead video, with a sanitation worker mocking a group of people lying on the street while Ronson and Greenwald watch from above.

 Pitchfork gave Version a negative review, but said "Just" was "the standout".
 The Guardian critic Alexis Petridis wrote that it was "both funkier and more spine-tingling than you would expect any record involving a guest vocal from ho-hum LA rockers Phantom Planet to be".